cjmartin/cjmartin.github.com/_posts/2025-04-09-jekyll-tools.md

 end
 ```

-Now any post with categories has a permalink including one primary category instead of the default `/journal`.
+Now posts with categories have permalinks including one primary category instead of the default `/journal`.
 Hooray!

-The second tool that I've added to the [Jekyll tools repo](https://github.com/cjmartin/jekyll-tools/tree/main) isn't necessary for everything above to work, but I wanted to add a `link_category` to all of my posts with existing categories so I threw together a script to do that too.

-See [`set_link_category.py`](https://github.com/cjmartin/jekyll-tools/blob/main/set_link_category.py) and its [section in the README](https://github.com/cjmartin/jekyll-tools/blob/main/README.md#set_link_categorypy) on GitHub.
+I also added a script to set `link_category` for all posts with existing categories.
+See [`set_link_category.py`](https://github.com/cjmartin/jekyll-tools/blob/main/set_link_category.py) and its [README section](https://github.com/cjmartin/jekyll-tools/blob/main/README.md#set_link_categorypy).

-This script scans existing posts and sets the first category as `link_category` in their front matter.
-This was just a nice to have and would have been handled by the fallback in the plugin above, but now I don't have to worry about breaking a permalink if I go and add a category to one of those old posts and forget about the importance of the order.
+This script scans posts and sets the first category as `link_category` in their front matter.
+While the plugin fallback handles this, the script ensures permalinks won't break if I add categories to old posts.

-Now I have nicely sorted posts with permalinks that will play nicely with index pages I plan to add later.
-Not a bad result for a morning of not getting my taxes done!
+Now I have sorted posts with permalinks that will work well with future index pages.
+Not bad for a morning of not getting my taxes done!